 A bulb exposure keeps the shutter open for as long as you hold down the shutter button.
 It can be used to shoot fireworks and other subjects requiring long exposures.
-In step 3 on the preceding page, turn the < <a
+In step 3 on the preceding page, turn the > dial to the left to set <BULB>.
+The elapsed exposure time will be displayed on the LCD monitor.